 Actor creation is treated as a message sent from the parent to the child, with the same semantics as discussed above.
 Sending a message to an actor in a way which could be reordered with this initial creation message means that the message might not arrive because the actor does not exist yet.
 An example where the message might arrive too early would be to create a remote-deployed actor R1, send its reference to another remote actor R2 and have R2 send a message to R1.
 An example of well-defined ordering is a parent which creates an actor and immediately sends a message to it.

 Please note, that the ordering guarantees discussed above only hold for user messages between actors.
 Failure of a child of an actor is communicated by special system messages that are not ordered relative to ordinary user messages.
 In particular:

-Parent actor P might receive the two events either in order M, F or F, M
+Pmight receive the two events either in order

-The reason for this is that internal system messages has their own mailboxes therefore the ordering of enqueue calls of a user and system message cannot guarantee the ordering of their dequeue times.
+The reason for this is that internal system messages have their own mailboxes therefore the ordering of enqueue calls of a user and system messages cannot guarantee the ordering of their dequeue times.

 Relying on the stronger reliability in this section is not recommended since it will bind your application to local-only deployment: an application may have to be designed differently (as opposed to just employing some message exchange patterns local to some actors) in order to be fit for running on a cluster of machines.
 Our credo is “design once, deploy any way you wish”, and to achieve this you should only rely on The General Rules.

 The Akka test suite relies on not losing messages in the local context (and for non-error condition tests also for remote deployment), meaning that we actually do apply the best effort to keep our tests stable.
 A local